deepaksood619/deepaksood619.github.io/docs/knowledge/language/grammer-vocabulary.md

 - Shilling is _when a person or group of persons promotes a particular cryptocurrency to create excitement for it_.
 - NGMI - not gonna make it
 - Phenomenon (singular) vs Phenomena (plural)
+- Iconoclastic - criticizing or attacking cherished beliefs or institutions.